sibashisks/DigitalIndia-DragDropUI/README.md

 We have tried to explain everything through the video.
-We have also shown the demo there.
+We have also shown the demo there, link is https://www.youtube.com/watch?v=XVdbAJp3qLw.
 In devfolio, in the zip file we have not included the img files because we cannot zip the img files.
 But we have uploaded the same in our github repository please use that as the base for judging.
 The tool which we are making is very easy to operate as we use sticky notes.
 Hope everyone finds it very easy to operate.